ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center_functions/customer_center_functions.md

 You can add a user who is displayed in the "ERP users" list to the shop.

-You cannow change the customer number and contact number.
+You cannot change the customer number and contact number.
 After storing the form, the user gets a shop account.

 ![](../../../img/customer_center_functions_5.png)